The Enterprise Guide to Tracking Financial Fraud (2025)

 The New Era of Financial Fraud

 Financial fraud in 2025 has moved beyond simple credit card theft.
-Modern threat actors utilize decentralized finance (DeFi), complex corporate shells, and AI-driven social engineering to siphon billions from enterprises.
+Modern threat actors utilize decentralized finance (DeFi), complex corporate shells, and AI-driven social engineering to move large amounts of value through harder-to-review channels.

 To protect assets, organizations must move from reactive auditing to proactive intelligence.